 COVID-19 related restrictions for entry to Mongolia have been lifted for all UK travellers.
 Negative COVID-19 PCR tests before and after arrival are no longer required.

 Proof of vaccination status

 You do not need to present proof that you have been fully vaccinated to enter Mongolia.
 However, you can use the UK COVID Pass to demonstrate your vaccination record if asked.
-Passengers are required to fill out medical declaration forms upon arrival at border checkpoints.

 Children and young people